Acherontas/Sqrt_Mixer/README.md

 u need to guess a bit
 u will have an approximation
 a window of opportunity
-and a lot of manual number writing
+and a lot of manual number writing for insertion

-all of these will be mixed in a wonderful way of the basic mathematical addition multiplication division and removal
+all of these will be mixed in a wonderful way of the basic mathematical addition multiplication division and removal as a results.

 just like a bet system
 u can try it at home :)